 PMP has also found, unsurprisingly, that Conservative members are more likely to have right-wing views than the UK public, with most identifying themselves as socially conservative.
 Their newspaper tastes reflect those leanings—the largest plurality read The Telegraph, followed by The Times, and then The Mail.

 The next prime minister’s term will be defined by trying to secure the country’s exit from the EU, which ultimately proved an impossible task for Theresa May.
 In December, 57% of Conservative party members backed a no-deal Brexit as their first preference, according to PMP’s findings.
 Many worry that would be disastrous, and it’s certainly not something the UK public on the whole is in favor of: A YouGov poll earlier this month found that 50% of Brits say a no-deal Brexit is a bad outcome, while 13% say it’s an acceptable compromise, and 25% a good outcome (the remainder say they don’t know).

 If voters opt for a demographically-similar candidate, the favorite for party leader will be white, male, and in favor of a hard Brexit.
 Johnson, who played an instrumental role in the 2016 Leave campaign, ticks off all those boxes, and is a frontrunner.

 The next prime minister could face an immediate confidence vote in parliament, should he take power in late July.
 The Conservatives, and the Northern Irish DUP, which backs the minority government, would need to rally behind the new leader in order to hold onto power.
 Failing that test could mean a general election—and an arguably more democratic contest—would be in store.

-This post was updated on June 21 with the final two Conservative leadership contenders.
+This post was updated on June 21 with the names of the final two Conservative leadership contenders.